pavelzolotin/cinematika-react-app/README.md

-# Getting Started with Create React App
+# Cinematika

+This is a test project in building an application with cards about movies uploaded using the API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).